A teen boy looking at his acne in the mirror

 So does sunlight improve acne, cause acne, or have no effect at all on breakouts?
 Truth is, the jury’s still out.
 The oxidative reactions that occur during and after UV exposure definitely damage skin, and have been shown to be comedogenic (i.e. acne-causing).
 So what could explain the fact that sometimes, sunlight seems to clear up cases of acne?
 Researchers have theorized that the vitamin D produced from sunlight may alleviate acne — but more studies are needed.

 We can say unequivocally that sunlight is not a cure for acne.
-A better strategy is to follow a skincare regimen that includes a sunscreen that’s formulated for acne prone skin (we’re partial to SLMD Dual Defender SPF 30).
+A better strategy is to follow a skincare regimen that includes a sunscreen that’s formulated for acne prone skin (try SLMD Daily Moisturizer with SPF 15).
+Talk to your dermatologist about balancing time in the sun to get your dose of vitamin D, while protecting your skin at the same time.

 #2 Greasy food causes breakouts